iCliniq Logo

 What Are the Causes of Ventilator-Associated Pneumonia?

 There are various causes of ventilator-associated pneumonia.
-They are as follows;

-• Neurologic Disorder - The patient with trauma in the head or severe neurological disorder is admitted to the emergency room for surgery.
+• Neurologic Disorder - The patient with trauma to the head or severe neurological disorder is admitted to the emergency room for surgery.
 They are supported by an artificial oxygen supply for breathing.
 It results in ventilator-associated pneumonia.

-• Lung Diseases - People with preexisting lung diseases like acute respiratory distress syndrome are more prone to ventilator-associated pneumonia.
+• Lung Diseases - People with preexisting lung diseases like acute respiratory distress syndrome are more susceptible to ventilator-associated pneumonia.
 The bacteria causing bronchitis can spread to the lungs during positive pressure or mechanical ventilation and cause ventilator-associated pneumonia.

 What Are the Symptoms of Ventilator-Associated Pneumonia?